 Yes, but only if there is no other inspections booked.
 But no to an ACT Pre-Purchase package.
 It takes time to get the government to email the plans out to me, and you also need to sign a form that allows me order those plans to be sent.
 They have a set time.
 But the ACT government does have an emergency express price, so they can send the plans as a priority.
 And yes, it costs them more to do it.
 I pass that cost onto you.
 Funnily, I have only once been asked to use that service.
 See the prices page for more information on costs.

 Yes.
 By law, every inspector must have insurance.
 And, the termite inspection template I use is the exact one issued by the insurance company.
 The inspector must also give the client a copy of his policy certificate with the reports.

 Yes.
 Of course.
 These inspections can be quickly out of date.
-In ACT a seller’s inspection report can be good for six months and what was relevant then is not so when the buyer buys.
-For example, if a seller wants an inspection, and get it, but then does a lot of work on the house, that work might not be in the inspection report the potential buyer is reading.
-Furthermore there can be storm damage, flashings changed, roofs damaged and even fixtured damaged as the original owner or tennants leave.
+In ACT a seller’s inspection report can be used for six months and what was relevant when the inspection was done may not be so when the buyer buys.
+For example, if a seller wants an inspection, and gets it, but then does a lot of work on the house, that work might not be in the inspection report the potential buyer is reading.
+Furthermore there can be storm damage, flashings changed, vermin damage, roofs and guttering damaged, and even fixtures damaged as the original owner or tenants leave.
 So we recommend always getting a second inspection, and by another, prior to settlement as part of any property buyer’s due diligence.